Read summarized version with

 Analytics:

-Insights into average usage of content, user engagement patterns, top-searched keywords, and time spent on each piece.
+You get a read on average content usage, engagement patterns, top-searched keywords, and time spent on each piece.

-AI search engine browses the knowledge base and delivers instant answers with source knowledge.
+The AI search engine combs the knowledge base and returns instant answers with the source attached.

 Integrations:

-Integrates with existing CX tools like CRM, chat, and phone, so support agents can access exactly what they need right when they need it.
+It connects with the CX tools you already run, like CRM, chat, and phone, so agents grab exactly what they need the moment they need it.

 My take:

-If your goal is mistake-proof customer support across multiple channels, Knowmax is purpose-built for that.
-Less ideal for general internal knowledge sharing.
+If your aim is mistake-proof customer support across channels, Knowmax was built for it.
+For general internal knowledge sharing, it’s less of a fit.

 ClickUp: Work Management Meets Knowledge